Match the packaging format to product risk, filling method, and shelf channel.

 Compare total applied cost, equipment fit, adhesive performance, finish, changeover time, and SKU count.

-Tell us your product, target pack size, barrier needs, and MOQ.
+Tell us your product, target pack size, barrier needs, quantity, artwork status, and timing.
 We will help you narrow the right packaging direction before you lock the spec.